 - P0171–P0172: For lean/rich air-fuel mixture

+- Check spark plugs: If there are no OBD codes to refer to, checking the condition of each spark plug is a good place to start.
 If OBD codes are available, a trouble code should indicate the misfiring cylinder.
-Swap the spark plug from this cylinder with another, and see if the cylinder misfire moves—the error code should follow a bad spark plug.
+Swap the spark plug from this cylinder with another, and see if the cylinder misfire moves — the error code should follow a bad spark plug.
+If there are no faulty spark plugs, proceed to the next step.

-If the vehicle uses spark plug wires, test the wire resistance.
+- Check spark plug wires: If the vehicle uses spark plug wires, test the wire resistance.
 Check for any cracks in the spark plug wire sheath and test for spark jumps due to electrical leakage.
+If the spark plug wires are sound, check the ignition coils.

-With a multimeter, test the resistance of the primary and secondary coil circuits.
+- Check ignition coils: With a multimeter, test the resistance of the primary and secondary coil circuits.
 The required values are in the owner’s manual.
 Swap coils to see if the misfire returns in the same engine cylinder.
+If the ignition coils are fine, the next step is to check the fuel injectors.

 Is an Engine Misfire Expensive to Fix?